One of the most difficult aspects of a call center manager's job is preventing agent attrition. The call center

 10. What is the most common way to calculate call center agent turnover?

-a) Subtract the number of agents who left from the number of agents staffed at the beginning of
+a) Subtract the number of agents who left from the number of agents staffed at the beginning of any period.

 b) Divide the number of agents who left by the number of agents staffed at the beginning of any period.